dialog-semiconductor/BLE_SDK6_examples/connectivity/prox_reporter_makefile/Readme.md

 ![Build_Output_Dirs](assets/build_output_dirs.png)

-The top level output directory contains the primary build artifacts including the .map, .elf, .bin, and .hex files.
+For each build configuration, the top level output directory contains the primary build artifacts including the .map, .elf, .bin, and .hex files.
 The user may optionally change the names of these artifacts by specifying the the BUILD_ARTIFACT_NAME when building.
 The sdk, third_party, and user directories contain the .o and .d outputs for each file built.

 ![DA14531_Output_Top](assets/da14531_output_top.png)